Kinto/kinto/docs/tutorial.rst

     }

-The list will be empty if no change occured.
-Instead, you can also use the ``If-None-Match`` header with the last ``ETag`` value in order to obtain a ``304 Not Modified`` response if nothing changed.
+The list will be empty if no change occurred.
+If you would prefer to receive a ``304 Not Modified`` response in this case, simply send the ``If-None-Match`` header with the last ``ETag`` value.

 Sync and share data between users
 =================================

-Instead of using the *personal bucket*, we will create a specific bucket ``todo`` for the application.
+In this example, instead of using the *personal bucket* we will create an application-specific bucket called ``todo``.

 .. code-block:: http